 Degenerative Myopia: Causes and Treatments

-Causes of Degenerative Myopia
+What are the Causes of Degenerative Myopia?

 Genetic Factors

-Genetics play a pivotal role in the development of degenerative myopia.
+Genetics plays a pivotal role in the development of degenerative myopia.
 If one or both parents have this condition, the likelihood of their children developing it increases significantly.
 Specific genes have been identified that are associated with the risk of developing high myopia and its degenerative form.

 Environmental Influences

-While genetics are a primary factor, environmental influences cannot be ignored.
+While genetics is a primary factor, environmental influences cannot be ignored.
 Factors such as excessive near work, lack of outdoor activities, and prolonged screen time have been linked to the progression of myopia, potentially exacerbating the condition into its degenerative form.

 Structural Abnormalities